 3. Configure the pseudo-live event

 Go to the Pseudo-Live Stream panel of the Event page and set following form fields:

-- Event Start Time: the time at which your actual video should become available as a live stream.
-For example, if you select 8:00 AM and use the example video above: the 60 second intro will start at 7:59, and the actual video will be streamed from 8:00 until 8:15 (followed by the outro that will end at 8:17).
+- Event Start Time: the time at which your actual video should start (= time at which the intro ends).
+For example, if you select 8:00 AM and set your intro to 60 seconds: the intro will start at 7:59, and the actual video will be streamed from 8:00 until 8:15 (followed by the outro that will end at 8:17).

 - Intro Seconds: the exact number of seconds your intro lasts (minimum is 20 seconds).
 Clevercast will already start broadcasting the intro before the start time of your event, to make sure the player can buffer sufficiently on all devices.
 For multilingual live streams we recommend to set this to 60 seconds or more (Clevercast may need slightly more time to start the broadcast, depending on the number of languages).